 Theresa is also a passionate teacher and mentor, teaching university courses and helping with a local education program in Papua New Guinea (teaching school children and students of the teacher’s college) whenever she is in the field.
 She loves snorkeling, diving, and sharing her passion for coral reef fishes with others.

 Join Theresa for a fun and scientific "game" of 'I Spy' at one of Saba's unique dive sites!
-How many cryptobenthic creatures can you find in an hour?
+How many cryptobenthic creatures can you find???